Foreign relations of NATO

 NATO (the North Atlantic Treaty Organization) maintains foreign relations with many non-member countries across the globe.
 NATO runs a number of programs which provide a framework for the partnerships between itself and these non-member nations, typically based on that country's location.
 These include the Euro-Atlantic Partnership Council and the Partnership for Peace.

+European Union

+23 out of the 27 EU member states are members of NATO.
+Four EU member states, who have declared their non-alignment with military alliances, are: Austria, Cyprus, Ireland, and Malta.
+All these countries except Cyprus have joined the Partnership for Peace programme.